NorthStarUAS/ImageAnalysis/scripts/README.md

   Compute the mre of the assembled scene (optionally delete worst outliers)

-  With the --show option, interactively display the worst mre error matches.
+  With the --interactive option, interactively display the worst mre error matches.
 Type 'd' to delete (from matches_direct) and any other key to skip.
 Type 'q' to quit and delete the marked matches.